NobleLip/Grey-Hack-Scripts/README.md

 ### connect

 This script will pick the best network available.
-After that, it will run aireplay, with the best network and the right packets. \
+After that, it will run aireplay, with the best network and the ACKs that we input. \
-To get the right packets, I used this table:
+To get the right ACKs, I used this table:

 ![image](connect/PacketsInf.png)

-At first, I thought about using this table and use polynomial interpolation using the Newton method to find the right equation to calculate the perfect value of packets, until I realize that all I have to do is:
+At first, I thought about using polynomial interpolation and use the Newton method to find the right equation to calculate the perfect value of packets, until I realize that all I have to do is:

 $$
-\huge Packets = \frac{300 000}{Signal\ Power}
+\huge ACKs = \frac{300 000}{Signal\ Power}
 $$

 It's as simple as that.